Create a Bucket

 Ejection Method: For Ephemeral buckets, the options are No ejection and NRU ejection.
 If No ejection is selected, no ejection of existing data occurs, and attempts to cache new data fail.
 If NRU ejection is selected, existing data is ejected, with Not Recently Used documents being those removed.
 Note that ejection when applied to an Ephemeral bucket means removal of bucket-data from memory without persistence (since ephemeral buckets have no presence on disk).

 Metadata Purge Interval: This setting, here provided at the top level of the user interface for Ephemeral buckets, was made visible for Couchbase buckets only by checking the Auto-Compaction checkbox.
-See Configuring Auto-Compaction for information on how to use this setting.
+Note that other auto-compaction settings do not apply to Ephemeral buckets, since such settings are for data that reside on disk: however, the Metadata Purge Interval applies both to Couchbase and to Ephemeral buckets.

 After the bucket creation is completed, you can get a status-update by any of the following procedures: